-Administrative Courts.
-The Administrative Court has jurisdiction over the territory of Montenegro and is responsible for adjudicating administrative disputes and performing other duties defined by law (Article 21 and Article 22).
+Administrative Courts.59 The Administrative Court has jurisdiction over the territory of Montenegro and is responsible for adjudicating administrative disputes and performing other duties defined by law (Article 21 and Article 22).60

 In this regard, judicial control over the legality of public administration actions protects the rights of individuals from arbitrary state interference and prevents the overstepping of executive powers.
 The Court decides on administrative disputes concerning the legality of administrative acts, the legality of other individual acts provided by law, and on extraordinary legal remedies against final and binding decisions in misdemeanour proceedings.
 Additionally, the court performs other tasks as defined by law (Article 23 and Article 24).
+Additionally of the court performs other tasks as defined by law (Article 23 and Article 24).